Last Updated on March 20, 2021 by Helga Dosa

 But over the centuries, Friuli Venezia Giulia has also been chosen for its strategic position: today, it lies at the heart of Europe, where the winds from the East and West meet.

-The roads lead straight to towns full of art: Trieste, Gorizia, Udine and Pordenone all bear not only the traces of antiquity, but also the more recent signs of their domination by Venice and the Habsburgs.
+The roads lead straight to towns full of art: Trieste, Gorizia, Udine, and Pordenone all bear not only the traces of antiquity but also the more recent signs of their domination by Venice and the Habsburgs.

-It is in these districts that a world of sounds and scents unfolds: that of skilled craftsmen hard at work, and of a cuisine of which San Daniele ham and Friuli wines are only the most well-known representatives.
+It is in these districts that a world of sounds and scents unfolds: that of skilled craftsmen hard at work, and of the cuisine of which San Daniele ham and Friuli wines are only the most well-known representatives.

 A host of sounds and scents that find a further outlet in the myriad festivals devoted to folklore.

 And at the centre of everything: the people.
 Unique people who win you over.
+The panoramas of Friuli Venezia Giulia are amazing, with the alps being close.
+An Italian region you must explore!